-System Sleep This parameter sets the system to the lowest power-saving mode Timer after a specified period of inactivity.
-Any keyboard or mouse Off (Default) action or any activity detected from the IRQ channels resumes 120, 110, 10020, system operation.
+System Sleep This parameter sets the system to the lowest power-saving Timer mode after a specified period of inactivity.
+Any keyboard or Off (Default) mouse action or any activity detected from the IRQ channels 120, 110, 10020, resumes system operation.
 15, 10, 5, 2min